lilythelily/typing-speed/readMe.md

 - Never forget initialization.
 - The scope matters!
 Whether one line of code is inside or outside of the function can affect the entire code.
-- Name the class and id as descriptively as possible to avoid confusion.
+- Name the class and id as descriptive as possible to avoid confusion later.
 - When to declare Date.now() changes everything.

 ### Going Forward

-Timer function is not yet stable, especially when restarting the typing test.
-I suspect the issue lied in the Date.now() method.
+The timer function is not yet stable, especially when restarting the test.
+I suspect the issue lies in the Date.now() method.
 I was somewhat overwhelmed with how frequently I need to call Date.now() in the entire userflow.
 It might have complicated the timing logic.
 For the future project, I would like to plan the code architecture thoroughly before getting started to streamline the flow.